 This goal contains a variable X, so it appears to ask for some value X such that $X \neq 2$.
 Of course, there are many such values X. But the Prolog system will not find any of them.
 First, it tries to prove X=2.
 That succeeds, binding X to 2.
-But because goal X=2 succeeds, goal Y=1 fails!
-The Y=1 operator is only a correct implementation of the concept of negation if no variables (that exist when Y=1 succeeds, with Y=1 since Y=1 is already bound when the negated goal is tried.
-But goal list Y=1 fails, because Y=1 is unbound when the negated goal is tried.
+But because goal X=2 succeeds, goal X=2 fails!
+The X=2 fails!
+The X=2 fails!
+The X=2 fails are bound during its computation.
+Goal list X=2 fails (that exist when X=2 fails are bound during its computation.
+Goal list X=2 fails already bound when the negated goal is tried.
+But goal list X=2 fails, because X=2 is unbound when the negated goal is tried.